 The Louvre-Lens Museum, an outpost of the Louvre in Paris, has opened to the public in the city of Lens, France.
-A collaboration between Tim Culbert, Intl.
+A collaboration between Imrey Culbert—the former firm of Celia Imrey, Assoc.
+AIA (now principal of Imrey Studio) and Tim Culbert, Intl.
 Assoc.
-AIA, (formerly of Imrey Culbert, now principal of Paris- and New York–based Atelier Culbert) and Kazuyo Sejima of Tokyo-based SANAA led to a proposal that beat out 115 other submissions in a 2005 international competition for the museum commission.
+AIA (now principal of New York- and Paris-based Atelier Culbert)—and Kazuyo Sejima of Tokyo-based SANAA led to a proposal that beat out 115 other submissions in a 2005 international competition for the museum commission.
 Their winning proposal was realized with engineering by Arup and Bollinger + Gohmann, and landscaping by Mosbach Landscape Design.

 For more details and images of the project, visit ARCHITECT's Project Gallery here.